4wayhandshake/4wayhandshake.github.io/content/walkthrough/monitorstwo.md

 ![still no flags](still%20no%20flags.png)

 What?!
 Still no flags?
-This is rough :disappointed:
+This is rough 😞

 Now that I'm a new user, I'll repeat my User Enumeration (Linux) strategy.
 These are the notable results: